hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 !!!
 Info

-When design and building local components, consider [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methods whenever possible.
+When designing and building local components, consider [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methods whenever possible.
 Helios components generally correspond with the `atom` and `molecule` levels, with some more complex components being considered `organisms`.
 !!!

-<LinkTo class="doc-link-generic" @route="patterns">Patterns</LinkTo> and guidance around combining and extending Helios components are not currently supported, but are on our [roadmap](https://go.hashi.co/hds-rollout).
+We've spent much of the past year building lower level components, and therefore, don't yet offer <LinkTo class="doc-link-generic" @route="patterns">patterns</LinkTo>.
+See which patterns we plan to work on in the [Helios roadmap](https://go.hashi.co/hds-rollout).